 http://www.springboard.org.uk/data/files/Parents/parents-little-guide.pdf This is a really helpful booklet, with lots of simple ideas to support reading with your child.

-Children also chose a library book to bring home each week.
+Children also choose a library book to bring home each week.
 Our library has a wide range of non-fiction books covering an array of subjects which link to our curriculum and wider children’s interests.
-Children are given free range to pick books which engage them.
+Children are given free range to pick books which engages them.
 For our younger children this may mean you need to read it “with” them.
 However talking about the subject and discussing the photos or illustrations is an equally important part of beginning to love books and reading.
 A pleasure we hope to instil in all our pupils.

 Please see the document below about how our book bands work so you understand the reading books your child brings home.
 If you have any questions please don’t hesitate to talk to your class teacher or teaching assistant.
-A note in their planner/record can be a good place to start.
-Please ask your child to show it to an adult.